yoyoyoseob/autolayout-calc-ios-0615-public/README.md

 # Auto Layout Calculator

   1. open up Open-Me
-  2. We have the basics of a calculator set up.
-  3. The bottom Buttons should take up the bottom half of the screen.
-They should be equally gridded in the bottom half. **hint: You can make the buttons bigger without them looking bigger...**
-  4. The top uitextfield should be flush against the top layout guide
-  5. The top uitextfield should be as wide as the screen.
-  6. Make this work in both Landscape and Portrait
+  2. Open Me has two container views that should each be laid out to occupy vertical halves of the screen.
+  3. The top container view has a single UIText field.
+Pin the text field 30 pts from the top of the container view and the standard distance from the leading and trailing edges.
+  4. The bottom container has the 12 buttons of the calculator.
+These buttons should all be equal sizes and touching either the edge of the container view or an adjacent button on all sides.

+  5. The end result will be the bottom container view being a 4 * 4 grid of buttons with 0 margins.

+  For more details see the FISViewControllerSpec.m

 ## Extra Credit

-  1. Add another column of operators (*,/,+,-)
-  2. Make the calculator work!
+  1. Make the calculator work!
 It's actually a bit less straight forward then you think.